 Yoga’s weight bearing postures, for example, create strong bones, the spine becomes supple, metabolism is balanced and stress is reduced.

 Yoga helps us learn to accept, and let go.
 In the din of everyday life, it leads us to hear the music of our self.
-Most of all, it helps us feel centred and balanced, harnessing our energies with calmed focus.
+Most of all, it helps us feel balanced, harnessing our energies with calmed focus.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!